Unspokenevil/hg-engine-wiki/Editing-Pokémon-Data.md

 The repo builds all information from all Pokémon from files that are already within the repo.
 Most of these are text files with the intent of being all of portable, easy to edit, and trackable via git.

-Files discussed are all in ``armips/data``.
+Files discussed are mostly in ``armips/data``.
 These are discussed in alphabetical order as follows, or listed as unknown if they are unknown and not covered:
 - ``pokedex/sortlists/*.s``
 - ``pokedex/000.s`` - unknown
 - ``pokedex/002.s`` - unknown